Kemp's ridley turtle

 IUCN: Critically Endangered (CR A1ab) CITES: Appendix I CMS listing: Appendix I and II

 A species back from the brink?

 Conservation efforts led by USA and Mexico have been ongoing since the 1970s, when the nesting beach of Rancho Nuevo was declared a National Reserve.
-These efforts have been relatively successful and today there is a female breeding population of approximately 1,000 individuals.
+These efforts have been relatively successful and today there is a female breeding population of between 1,001 and 10,000 individuals.